 Adding a layer of organic mulch on top of the soil reduces evaporation and keeps fast-growing weeds from winning the battle for scarce moisture.
 But mulch also makes it less likely that rain-saturated soils will become compacted, a serious threat to long-term plant health.

-When rainfall is scarce, irrigating deeply but infrequently encourages plants to develop extensive root system capable of finding every available drop of moisture.
+When rainfall is scarce, irrigating deeply but infrequently encourages plants to develop extensive root systems capable of finding every available drop of moisture.
 But extensive roots also help plants to take full advantage of drenching storms.
 One inch of water delivered at one time penetrates the top 4 to 5 inches of clay soil, and up to 12 inches in sand.
-In between deep waterings — natural or supplemental — as soils become dry, roots resume growing in search of life-sustaining moisture.
+In between deep waterings—natural or supplemental—as soils become dry, roots resume growing in search of life-sustaining moisture.
 Constantly sprinkled plants become spoiled, and develop shallow root systems that leave them less able or even unable to sustain themselves during drought.

 Choose Plants Carefully